-High bond steel, minimum elasticity of 4 200 kg/cm and tensile strength 5 000 kg/cm.
-After a folding test of 180° by temperature of 20°C the metal will show no sign of tear according to the approval certificate and to standard NBN A24-302.
+High bond steel, minimum elasticity of 4 200 kg/cm2, and tensile strength of 5 000 kg/cm2.
+After a folding test of 180° by temperature of 20°C the metal will show no sign of tear according to the approval certificate and standard NBN A24-302.
 Folding and unfolding is forbidden.

-Smoothed round reinforcing steel, minimum elasticity 2 200 kg/cm and tensile strength 3 400 kg/cm.
+Smoothed round reinforcing steel, minimum elasticity 2 200 kg/cm2 and tensile strength 3 400 kg/cm2.
 A 90° bend done cold must be possible without producing any tear in the metal.
-Type of reinforcement mat must be approved.
+The type of reinforcement mat must be approved.